LimpidTech/prefer.js/README.md

       }
     }

-You can load these settings simply with the following code:
+You can load these settings ith the following code:

     var prefer = require('prefer');